 How did you come back to Vietnam?
 What was your role upon your return?

 I finished my studies.
 When I came back, I was made Second Lieutenant because of the time I spent in the army.
 I was assigned to be head of their highway.
 There were several divisions in the civil engineering school department like the water division, the structural division, and the architecture division.
-I taught a class of 72-79 students.
+I taught a class from ’72 to ’75.

 It was an emotional conflict.
 In one sense, I felt honored to be there, to be equipping them with knowledge they needed to be leaders of divisions and whatever they were capable of being.
 But before they got to that point, they had to go through a test of fire.
 And I was mourning so many of them.

 After the Tet Offensive, I heard that half of the graduates became disabled, only a few months after graduation.
 That was a shock.
 Hearing these stories about graduates and still coming back to the academy was the hardest part of teaching at the military academy.